 Obi-Wan and Anakin rescue Chancellor Palpatine from the cyborg Separatist commander, General Grievous.
 After the mission, Anakin learns Padmé is pregnant and he has a nightmare that she dies in childbirth.
 Anakin is also annoyed because he feels he is ready to become a Jedi Master but the Jedi Council doesn’t agree.

 As a thank you for saving him, Palpatine appoints Anakin to the Jedi Council as his personal representative.
 Here, they become confidants.
 Palpatine teaches him about the dark side of the Force and even says he can teach him how to prevent Padmé’s death.
 How?
 Well, Palpatine is the aforementioned Darth Sidious (leader of the Sith).
 Star Wars loves a double identity reveal!

 Palpatine then issues Order 66, which commands the Clone Army, (dressed as Stormtroopers) to kill all the Jedi across the galaxy.
-He then has Anakin kill the younglings training in the Jedi temple while he declares himself Emperor of the Galactic Senate.
+He then has Anakin kill the younglings that are training in the Jedi temple while he declares himself Emperor of the Galactic Senate.
 So the Republic is effectively a dictatorship now called the Empire.
 Luckily, Yoda manages to escape thanks to the help of Senator Bail Organa of Alderaan.